strapi/documentation/docs/user-docs/latest/settings/audit-logs.md

 For any log item, click the **Details** icon to display a modal with more details about that action.

 ![Log details modal](../assets/settings/settings_log-details.png)

+The **Payload** details are displayed in an interactive JSON component, enabling you to expand and collapse the JSON object.

 <FeedbackPlaceholder />